Registered Agent Responsibilities: What Do They Do?

 Imagine that you arrive at the airport, ready for your vacation or your holiday travel.
 But then you hear about new TSA requirements.
 Your heart races.
 Will you miss your flight?
 Will your ID work?
 Don't worry!

 We know that travel can get complicated.
 That’s why we’ve done some research for you, so you can arrive at the airport empowered with knowledge.
-We will explain the most important TSA changes 2025 has brought.
-We'll cover REAL ID rules, new airport rules 2025, updated screening steps, and new baggage rules 2025.
+We will explain the most important changes introduced by the TSA in May 2025.
+We'll cover REAL ID rules, new airport rules, updated screening steps, and new baggage rules.
 By the end, you'll know exactly what to expect when you travel.

 The new TSA rules 2025 bring big changes for travelers.
 These updates make travel safer and faster.
 Here's what's different: